RHEcosystemAppEng/rhpam-deployment/eap/rhpam-on-aws-automation-postgresql/jenkins/README.md

-2. Deploy Artifact - which get as parameters the groupId, artifact and version(abbreviated - 'GAV'), authenticate itself to aws using aws cli to the region parameter, and deploy the maven artifact to all kie servers associated with an auto-scaling group. the pipeline code(JenkinsFile) files for dev & prod are different, as the requirements are different.\
+2. Deploy Artifact - which get as parameters the groupId, artifact and version(abbreviated - 'GAV'), authenticate itself to aws using aws cli to the region parameter, and deploy the maven artifact to all kie servers registered and managed by BC, and then update the auto-scaling group to be with a new launch configuration that will have a new user-data with details of new deployed artifact. the pipeline code(JenkinsFile) files for dev & prod are different, as the requirements are different

    Assumptions that the pipeline makes:
-   1. the Auto Scaling Group(ASG) of the Kie Servers is known to the pipeline code.
+   1. the Auto Scaling Group(ASG) of the Kie Servers is a parameter to the pipeline code, with some default name.

    2. launch Configuration base name of ASG is known to the pipeline code.